renpy/renpy/sphinx/source/screen_special.rst

         are automatically applied if the id is set as above, but are also made available separately.

+    .. attribute:: multiple

+        If :ref:`multiple character dialogue <multiple-dialogue>`, this is a two component tuple.
+The first component is the one-based number of the dialogue block, and the second is the total number of dialogue blocks in the multiple statement.

 `items`
     This is the same list of items that would be supplied to the :ref:`choice screen <choice-screen>`.
 If this is empty,